KMurphs/word-inventorier/README.md

 ## Context

 Initially, the concept was born out of a discussion with a friend.
-I had some free time on my hand and was wondering the best method to quickly analyze a huge amount of text and perform queries such as retrieving the top 100 most frequent words with length between 10 and 50 for example.
+I had some free time on my hand and was wondering the best method to quickly analyze a huge amount of text and perform queries such as retrieving the top 100 most frequent words with lengths between 10 and 50 for example.

 ## The Process